HanoverStatsLabs/resources/labs/LabIntroDataCleanup.md

 ## Practice

 You likely have a dataset of your own that you might want to work with to practice the above.
-If you don't, then here's a possible project:
+If you don't, then here's a possible project (make sure to start a new project either way):

-1. The [GapMinder](www.gapminder.org) website has a wealth of information on each country over many years.
+1. The [GapMinder](https://www.gapminder.org) website has a wealth of information on each country over many years.
 We will suggest some analyses to perform but you are free to pursue a different analysis.
 There is actually an R package that can load a lot of this data in more ready form, but we will use this as an opportunity to access data from the web and from multiple sources.
     - Start by creating a new project.
 You may also want to start an RMarkdown document to keep your work organized.
     - Next we will access the data sets from the website, `https://www.gapminder.org/data/`.
 On that page you can see a list of datasets, and you can use the search box at the upper right of the first table to search for a variable of interest (we will discuss what those are for us in a moment).
 You have two options: You can either download the file and include it in your project, or you can use the file's URL directly into R. We will recommend the first approach in this instance, but keep in mind that the second path is possible.
 2. We will use the `life expectancy (years)` variable.